3 min read

 Here is a very simple example:

-Imagine Toyota starting producing their new hybrid engine without finalising its design first.
-Just picture that and then ask yourself why this happen so often in construction industry.
+Just picture that and then ask yourself why this happens so often in construction industry.

 Even a 7 year old kid would tell you that it’s impossible to build something without having a drawing in hand.

-Let me be clear about something because people got confused when I asked that on Linkedin:
+Let me be clear about something though:

-In construction, designing and building happens in parallel.
+In construction, designing and building happen simultaneously.

 I’ve been in projects where the Designer (and sometimes the Client) decided to change something after it was already built with (obviously) not approved or finalised design yet.